YosukeSugiura/SEGAN/README.md

    4. Move those unzipped 4 folders into ```data```  folder.

    5. Convert the sampling frequency of all the wav data to 16kHz.
-         For example, [this site](https://online-audio-converter.com/ja/) is useful.
+         For example, [this site](https://online-audio-converter.com/) is useful.
          After converting, you can delete the original wav data.

-   6. Save

  **[Japanese]**